Starry-cbz/NewChat/README.md

 Therefore, we hope to combine the advantages of these two types of projects to create a project that has both a powerful API distribution system and a rich user interface design, thus meeting the needs of C-end users while developing B-end business, improving user experience, reducing user learning costs, and increasing user stickiness.

-Thus, **Chat Nio** was born.
+Thus, **New Chat** was born.
 We hope to create a project that has both a powerful API distribution system and a rich user interface design, becoming the next-generation open-source AIGC project's one-stop commercial solution.

 ## ❤ Donations